 Learn more about VIDIZMO interactive video.

 Video analytics are vital to determine the ROI of video communication, analyze viewing behavior, and generate detailed reports of who watched what videos, when and how much.
 For trainers, video analytics are fundamental to gauge how trainees are engaging with the video content, when viewers typically stopped watching the videos, as well as user-specific data like which employees watched the videos, for how long, etc.

-- Integration with existing line of business applications
+- Integration with business applications

-Microsoft Stream currently provides integration with Microsoft Office 365 tools such as SharePoint, Yammer, Teams, etc. (O365 integrations are also available in VIDIZMO) but it still lacks interoperability with other third-party software such as CMS like Jive, Drupal, etc., LMS such as Moodle and Blackboard, CRM solutions like Salesforce, or online meeting services such as WebEx, Go-To-Meeting, etc.
+Microsoft Stream Classic currently provides integration with Microsoft Office 365 tools such as SharePoint, Yammer, Teams, etc. but it still lacks interoperability with other third-party software such as CMS like Jive, Drupal, etc., LMS such as Moodle and Blackboard, CRM solutions like Salesforce, or online meeting services such as WebEx, Go-To-Meeting, etc.

 - Video editing and auto-generated transcript editing

-Microsoft Stream does not offer any of these essential video editing features except for the addition of a thumbnail.
+Microsoft Stream does not offer any of these essential video editing features except for custom thumbnails.
 Additionally, VIDIZMO allows users with authorized access to edit automatically generated machine transcripts to attain greater accuracy of all video transcripts and closed captioning.
 Users can conveniently add or remove content from the transcripts directly from the transcription pane that runs alongside the video playback screen.

 - Support for non-video media assets